expo/expo/packages/eslint-config-universe/README.md

 };
 ```

-More info on parserOptions.project can be found at https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/parser#parseroptionsproject
+More information on `parserOptions.project` option can be found in the [`typescript-eslint` repository](https://github.com/typescript-eslint/typescript-eslint/tree/main/packages/parser#parseroptionsproject).

 ## Philosophy